-Requirement Comment Online detention basins must be dry and vegetated.
+Online detention basins must be dry and vegetated.

 The proposed basins will operate as dry detention basins and will be fully vegetated.
 Current riparian vegetation includes both the Cumberland Plain Woodland and River-flat Eucalypt Forest vegetation communities, and the existing watercourses are predominantly ephemeral.
 The hydraulic model allows for a fully structured riparian corridor to form part of the new development with a Manning's n value of 0.12 for flood levels less than 0.5 m deep and 0.03 for flood levels greater than 0.5 m deep, when it is likely that shrub and grass vegetation would fold over and offer limited resistance.
-The VRZ is expected to be periodically inundated as shown in Figure 6 and Figure 7 below.
-This may result in a change in species composition to include species that are adapted to longer periods of inundation, such as those typically found in within the River-flat Eucalypt Forest vegetation works in the currently cleared areas within the riparian corridor consist of species typically found within the River-flat Eucalypt Forest vegetation works in the currently cleared areas within the riparian corridor consist of species typically found within the River-flat Eucalypt Forest vegetation works in the currently cleared areas within the riparian corridor consist of species typically found within the River-flat Eucalypt Forest vegetation works in the currently cleared areas within the riparian corridor consist of species typically found within the River-flat Eucalypt Forest vegetation community.
+The VRZ is expected to be periodically inundated as shown in Figure 5-1 and Figure 5-2 below.
+This may result in a change in species composition to include species that are adapted to longer periods of inundation, such as those typically found in within the River-flat Eucalypt Forest vegetation community.
+It is possible that species in both the Melaleuca and Casuarina genus may establish in the future.
+It is therefore recommended that revegetation works in the currently cleared areas within the riparian corridor consist of species typically found within the River-flat Eucalypt Forest vegetation community.

 Online detention basins must be for temporary flood detention only, with no permanent water holding.

-Modelling for 1% and 50% Annual Exceedance Probability (AEP) events has been completed by J Wyndham Prince (2021).
-Modelling shows the basins empty relatively quickly, with only the natural low points within the watercourse at the outlet structure remaining inundated for more than 4 hours in the more frequent 50% AEP event (Figure 6).
-In a rarer 1% AEP, only the lower portion of the downstream extent of the riparian corridor would be inundated for more than 2 hours, and the entire basin would empty within 15 hours (Figure 7).
+Modelling for 1% and 50% Annual Exceedance Probability (AEP) events has been completed by J Wyndham Prince (2023).
+Modelling shows the basins empty relatively quickly, with only the natural low points within the watercourse at the outlet structure remaining inundated for more than 4 hours in the more frequent 50% AEP event (Figure 5-1).
+In a rarer 1% AEP, only the lower portion of the downstream extent of the riparian corridor would be inundated for more than 2 hours, and the entire basin would empty within 14.2 hours (Figure 5-2).

 Online detention basins must have an equivalent VRZ for the corresponding watercourse order.

 The existing VRZ area is 12.2 ha, assuming that all mapped first order watercourses that haven't been able inspected meet the definition of a 'river' under the WM Act.
-The area of VRZ proposed to be retained under the ILP is 13.96 ha, which is greater than the existing VRZ area.
+The area of VRZ proposed to be retained under the ILP is 12.56 ha, which is greater than the existing VRZ area.
+However, if the proposed

-Requirement Comment
+Requirement Comment 'Raingardens' are not included, the VRZ proposed to be retained is 12.16 ha, resulting in a deficit of 0.04 ha.
 Online detention basins must not be used for water quality treatment purposes.
 The water quality management is undertaken in separate stand-alone devices outside the outer 50% VRZ.
-The location of these structures is shown in Figure
+The location of these structures is shown in Figure 5-3.

-8.